hello-robot/stretch_firmware/tutorial/docs/i2c_sensor.md

 # Overview

 This tutorial illustrates the integration of a I2C device on to the [Wrist Expansion header](https://docs.hello-robot.com/hardware_user_guide/#wrist).
-It extends the [Data Transfer](./data_transfer.md) tutorial.
-We recommend doing this tutorial prior to doing this one.
+It extends t.
+We recommend doing the [Data Transfer](./data_transfer.md) tutorial first.

 # Calculator via I2C

-In this tutorial we will run the calculator from the [Data Transfer](./data_transfer.md) tutorial on an Arduino Uno that is running as an I2C slave.
+In this tutorial we will run the calculator from the [Data Transfer](./data_transfer.md) tutorial on an Adafruit Metro M0 Express (Arduino Zero) that is running as an I2C slave.
 It will take a calculator `Command` from the Wacc and return the result in `Status` message.

 ![](/home/hello-robot/repos/stretch_firmware/images/wacc_i2c.png)